Centauri2442/VRCSubtitle/README.md

     - EX: Display a dynamically changing amount of gold that something costs as part of the subtitle.

 ---
+## Modifying Animations

+If you wish to modify the animations for having the subtitle system open/close, make sure to stay within the existing animation timing/length!
+The specifics of each animation can easily be changed through the animator, but the animations themselves are controlled by the script!

+---
 Copyright 2022 CentauriCore

 Licensed under the Apache License, Version 2.0 (the "License");